homedepot/trainer/README.md

 ecosystem, it is particularly useful for an ecosystem that must contact one or more external services as a component of processing its request.

 It has two main functions.
-The first function is that it can kick off tests and query for the result of the test in whichever microservice it is testing.
-The second is that is it capable of mocking any external service that the microservices will contact and returning the expected information.
-This allows for completely controlled tests.
+* Trainer can kick off tests and provide the result of that test by contacting appropriate microservices.
+* Trainer can mock any external service that the microservices will contact and returning the expected information.
+This allows for tests with completely controlled inputs.

 ### Rationale

-It is fairly easy to create tests for individual microservices using the built-in testing platforms of most development platforms, such as golang testing, python unittest and behave, and plenty of other tools.
-That is not the use case we were attempting to solve.
-However, we discovered that it is much more difficult to create tests that exercise the entire ecosystem while it's still running.
-After much research we did not find a suitable solution, so we built our own.
+Unit tests are relatively easy to create.
+Integration tests are far more difficult.
+Tests that can exercise a running ecosystem are even more difficult, and we were not able to find any tools that could do what we needed.
+So we built our own.

 ## Theory of operation

-Trainer is stateful.
-It consists of a series of plans, each one of which represents one test scenario.
+Trainer is a series of plans, one of which can be running at any time.
 Each plan consists of a series of transactions, each one of which represents either a set of actions that need to be performed, or an API transaction, in which case a series of actions are defined based upon whether the transaction was successful.
 As trainer moves through a plan,